yhanih/reva/reva-app/README.md

 - **Track**: Click processing and redirection handler

 ## Security Features

+⚠️ **Important**: This is an MVP with basic security.
+See `SECURITY.md` for limitations and production requirements.

 - Row Level Security (RLS) on all database tables
 - Click validation and fraud detection